summii/summii.github.io/_posts/2018-05-05-neural-network-from-scratch.md

 ![alt text](/img/synapse2.png)

 Here, we are going to use one hidden layer with 3 hidden units but if you want to build a deep neural network then just stack bunch of layers together.
 Synapse have a very simple job, they take a value and multiply by specific weight and update the result.
-Neurons are little more complicated, their job is to add together the output from all their synapse's and apply activation function.Few activation functions allow neuron nets to model complex non-linear patterns that simple model may miss.
+Neurons are little more complicated, their job is to add together the output from all their synapses and apply activation function.Few activation functions allow neuron nets to model complex non-linear patterns that simple model may miss.
 For our model we will use sigmoid activation function.

 ## Forward Propagation